Court System Basics

 What possible outcomes might happen in my case?

 The outcome that you might expect in your case will depend on a number of factors.
 First, the court where you filed your case affects the possible outcomes.
 Different courts have different jurisdiction and may be limited in the kind of relief the court can order or award.
+So not every court can issue each of the types of relief explained below.
 Generally, some courts can only award money damages, some courts can only order people to do or not to do certain things (“equitable relief”), and some courts can award both.

 Second, the relief that you can get in your case will also depend on what you have asked for in your petition or complaint.
 Generally, a court can only award relief that is asked for in the petition.
 For example, in restraining order case, unless you specifically ask for temporary custody in your petition, the court may not be able to grant that outcome.
 It may be possible for you to amend your petition, but there are rules that may not allow you to amend the petition in certain circumstances.
 It is important to include the relief that you want in your complaint or petition so that you are not prevented from getting that outcome at the end of your case.

 Court cases often involve requests for many types of outcomes, known as “relief.”
 Generally, you are not limited to one type of relief in your court case.
 A judge may award several different types depending on the case.
 The types of relief that a judge might award include:

 - Compensatory damages compensate, or pay you back for any monetary loss you suffered because of the legal wrong that was committed against you.
 For example, if someone attacks you, you could ask for the cost of the medical bills you had to pay because of the attack, the income that you lost for missing work, and the pain and suffering you experienced.
 Similarly, if someone breaks a contract, like a lease, the judge can award a money judgment for the amount owed in the contract.